stonepros/stone/doc/stonefs/add-remove-mds.rst

 Even so, it is recommended that an MDS server be well provisioned with an advanced CPU with sufficient cores.
-Development is on-going to make better use of available CPU cores in the MDS; it is expected in future versions of Ceph that the MDS server will improve performance by taking advantage of more cores.
+Development is on-going to make better use of available CPU cores in the MDS; it is expected in future versions of Stone that the MDS server will improve performance by taking advantage of more cores.

 The other dimension to MDS performance is the available RAM for caching.
 The